barbagroup/snake-repro/MesnardBarba-CiSE.md

 We found, for example, that the first set of runs with PetIBM created a slightly different problem set-up, compared with our previous study, where the body was shifted by less than one grid-cell width.
 Rotating the body to achieve different angles of attack was made around a different center, in each case (one used grid origin at 0,0 while the other used the body center of mass).
 This tiny difference does result in a different average lift coefficient (bottom graph in Figure 9)!
-The time signal of lift coefficient shows that the drop we were seing at around 35 time units now occurs closer to 50 time units, resulting in a different value for the average taken in a range between 32 and 64.
+The time signal of lift coefficient shows that the drop we were seeing at around 35 time units now occurs closer to 50 time units, resulting in a different value for the average taken in a range between 32 and 64.
 Again, this range for computing the average is a choice we made.
 It covers about ten vortex shedding cycles, which seems enough to calculate the average if the flow is periodic.
 What is causing the drop of lift?